A global collaboration for patient safety

 Sharing global safety insights in VigiBase

 Supported by the global network, programme members submit reports of suspected adverse drug reactions to WHO’s database VigiBase, which is maintained by UMC.
-The programme’s repository of reports in VigiBase grows by a few million reports annually, and passed 30 million reports in 2022.
+The programme’s repository of reports in VigiBase grows by a few million reports annually, and now holds more than 35 million reports.

-VigiBase is used to analyse reports of suspected harm caused by medicines, to find what are known as "signals" of potential adverse drug reactions.
-The benefit of pooling reports in a big, global database is that patterns of harm might emerge from the large amount of worldwide data which might not be evident in smaller national databases.
+VigiBase is used to analyse reports of suspected harm caused by medicines, to find what are known as "signals" of potential adverse effects of medicines and vaccines.
+An important benefit of pooling reports in a big, global database is that patterns of harm might emerge from the large amount of worldwide data which might not be evident in smaller national databases.

 A delegate at the WHO Programme for International Drug Monitoring's annual meeting at WHO, Geneva, 2018.